641st Naval Special Operations Brigade

 The 641st Naval Special Operations Brigade (641-ci Xüsusi Dəniz Əməliyyatları Briqadası) is a special forces unit in the Azerbaijani Navy.
 It is currently based in Zığ.
 The unit has been described as an 'impressive new maritime special forces unit.
-It's polygon is on Wulf Island in the Bay of Baku.
+Its polygon is on Wulf Island in the Bay of Baku.
 The modern unit was established in 2001 with the cooperation of the Turkish Navy.

 Cooperation

 The training and organization structure of the unit may be similar to Turkish special forces, Su Altı Taarruz and United States Special Forces who have a training relationship with them.
 In 2004, a U.S. Navy SEAL team from Little Creek Amphibious Base, participated in joint exercises unit.
 In 2005, Blackwater USA's Maritime Division was contracted to conduct interdiction training for the unit.
 In addition, personnel of the unit have trained at the diving school of the Latvian Navy in Liepaja.
 Exchanges of personnel have also been carried out with a number of foreign countries.